honeycombio/booth-game-api/README.md

 This uses AWS SAM (Serverless Application Model).

-We define the API in `template.yaml`, with it's name etc. this looks for it on the filesystem as a relative path.
+We define the API in `template.yaml`, with its name etc. this looks for it on the filesystem as a relative path.

 You'll need an OpenAI key, put this in a file named `environment.json` in the root directory, with the format: